Skip to main content

 3. How to choose between GPT-5.5, DeepSeek V4, and the alternatives

 The right answer is almost never "one model for everything."
 A serious enterprise AI stack in 2026 uses 2 to 4 models in parallel, picked for their respective strengths.
-Here's a practical decision grid.
+The decision tree below formalizes this reasoning.

 Pick GPT-5.5 if...